 - Sales funnels

 - Mobile integration

 - Image galleries (including rotating images, lightboxes, etc.)

-- Language translation (e.g. you can instantly change all content on your website from English to German)
+- Automatic language translation (e.g. you can instantly change all content on your site from English to Italian)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Customer interactivity – contest, live chat, currency conversion, etc.
+- Customer engagement – contest, live chat, currency conversion, etc.

 - Faster page loading

 - Event management